Inclusive Plural Support Groups

 See also Peer-Run Group Facilitation Tips New.

-These suggestions contain some boilerplate text and considerations for starting & running small (say up to 20 body) support groups for just about any topic (trauma support, trans issues, polyam, etc.) within the plural community.
+These suggestions contain some boilerplate text (indented and prefaced with Sample text only:) and considerations for starting & running small (say up to 20 body, depending on format) support groups.

 Trauma Support Group

 Provide as many support hotlines as you feel are needed to help your group members, we aren't trying to be US-centric.
 We're in the US.
 Try international resources, or regional if you have a regional group.
 Also, you can ask group members to help create a list of resources for their own areas and list them with the group rules in case someone in their own system needs them as well.